cosmospkg/cosmos-docs/docs/02-Core-Concepts.md

 The Universe is updated automatically by Cosmos when Stars are installed or removed.
 It can be inspected, versioned, or backed up for reproducibility.

+> Cosmos uses file-level tracking to enable uninstall by deletion.
+It also answers the classic question: “What installed this file and why is it breaking my system?”

 ---

 ## ✨ Relationships Summary